Variational Zero-shot Multispectral Pansharpening: Experiments

 where the specific form of TV norm is

 We call problem (\ref{TV-model}) PS-TV.
 In this model, $\G$ itself is a variable.
-Both $\X$ and $\G$ can also be conveniently optimized by iterative updating.
+Both $\X$ and $\G$ can also be conveniently optimized by alternating minimization.
 In each step, $\X$ and $\G$ are updated about their respective subproblem.
 Like PSDip, we also used one step of gradient descent to update $\X$ as well as $\G$ and derive the updating forms like (\ref{update-X}).
 The initial value of $\G$ is set as zero.

 In Table \ref{tab-tv}, we present the results of PS-TV on reduced resolution WV2, WV3 and QB datasets.
 First, we can clearly see the effectiveness of PS-TV.
-This further proves that with appropriate regularization on the coefficient $\G$ by representation $\X=\G\odot\hat{P}$, the proposed model (\ref{our-model}) is able to solve multispectral pansharpening problem and acquire satisfying results.
+This further proves that with appropriate regularization on the coefficient $\G$ by representation $\X\approx\G\odot\hat{P}$, the proposed model (\ref{our-model}) is able to solve multispectral pansharpening problem and acquire satisfying results.
 Second, in most cases, the PSDip performs better and is more stable than PS-TV.
 Overall, we can see the benefits of regularizing $\G$ by neural network.
 Specifically, we think the network parameters can be dynamically adjusted during the optimization process to explore the unknown relationship between HRMS and PAN except for the constraints induced by network structure.
 Except for TV regularization and deep image prior, we believe more regularizations on $\G$ are hopefully to be investigated.